istentoumis/RKK_PN_Unreal_Workflows/README.md

 * Stream in Real Time
 * Record an animation with both products via Unreal's Take Recorder
-* Retarget an animation to another character
+* Retarget the recorded animation to another character

 Unreal Engine Version 4.27.